 That meant with the weight I was currently at I could only gain about 15 pounds my whole pregnancy not to be considered high risk and have the dream of a more natural birth slip away.
 Really?!
 15 pounds is all you want me to gain?
-Sure let’s rock the celery stick and ice cube diet while I grow this human inside of me!
+Sure, let’s rock the celery stick and ice cube diet while I grow this human inside of me!

 Finally, the day came where I reach 44% BMI and was transferred back to my OBGYN.
-It ended up being the best thing in the end, I adore my OBGYN and my daughter ended up being breach and was delivered via c-section.
+It ended up being the best thing in the end, I adore my OBGYN and my daughter ended up being breech and was delivered via c-section.

 I’ve always been a thicker girl and a little uncomfortable in my own skin.
 I had the feeling I was pretty for a bigger girl, not just pretty.
 So when the time came to make decisions about maternity pictures I was concerned.

 I’ve put our infertility journey out there for everyone to follow and have been fortunate that people rallied behind us once I got pregnant.

 I often wonder though, if I hadn’t been so open about trying so hard to have a baby would people still think this plus size body was beautiful while pregnant?
 Was it only because of this miracle we’ve all been waiting for?

 I knew before my daughter was born that I wanted to at least try to breastfeed her but again had concerns due to being a voluptuous woman.
 It was definitely difficult trying to find the right position and feel like I wasn’t going to suffocate this tiny little human.

 As tired and frustrated as I ever get, one milky faced smile looking up at me makes the world fade away.
 I was very intimidated with trying different wraps and carriers but finally found the CuddleBug baby wrap and fell in love.
 It is comfortable and for once I don’t feel self-conscience.
 Instead, I get stopped by women of all shapes and sizes asking me about it.

-During my pregnancy I realized that it’s ok not to look like everyone else.
+During my pregnancy, I realized that it’s ok not to look like everyone else.